 When I watched that video, I understood why he didn’t run.
-He was probably thinking, “We are already wet!
-What is the point of running for shelter now?”
-In his desire for excitement, he completely neglects to address the danger of those bright bursts of light in the sky.
+He was probably thinking, “What’s the big deal?We are already wet!
+What’s point of running for shelter now?”
+In his desire for excitement, he completely neglects to address the danger of those bright bursts of light in the sky behind him.

 He decided to make one final leap into an oversized puddle right in front of him, but when he landed his entire body disappeared as it sank beneath the surface.